Turtle Island: Lenape

 The same bear tooth later caused a fight between two evil spirits, a giant toad and an evil snake.
 The toad was in charge of all the waters, and amidst the fighting he ate the tooth and the snake.
 The snake then proceeded to bite his side, releasing a great flood upon the Earth.
-Nanapush saw this destruction and began climbing a mountain to avoid the flood, all the while grabbing animals that he saw and sticking them in his sash.
+Nanabush saw this destruction and began climbing a mountain to avoid the flood, all the while grabbing animals that he saw and sticking them in his sash.
 At the top of the mountain there was a cedar tree that he started to climb, and as he climbed he broke off limbs of the tree.
 When he got to the top of the tree, he pulled out his bow, played it and sang a song that made the waters stop.
-Nanapush then asked which animal he could put the branches and the rest of the animals on top of in the water.
-The turtle volunteered saying he'd float and they could all stay on him, and that's why they call the land turtle island.
+Nanabush then asked which animal he could put the rest of the animals on top of in the water.
+The turtle volunteered saying he'd float and they could all stay on him, and that's why they call the land Turtle Island.

-Nanapush then decided the turtle needed to be bigger for everyone to live on, so he asked the animals if one of them would dive down into the water to get some of the old Earth.
-The beaver tried first, but came up dead and Nanapush had to revive him.
+Nanabush then decided the turtle needed to be bigger for everyone to live on, so he asked the animals if one of them would dive down into the water to get some of the old Earth.
+The beaver tried first, but came up dead and Nanabush had to revive him.
 The loon tried second, but its attempt ended with the same fate.
 Lastly, the muskrat tried.
-He stayed down the longest, and came up dead as well, but he had some Earth on his nose that Nanapush put on the Turtles back.
-Because of his accomplishment, Nanapush told the muskrat he was blessed and his kind would always thrive in the land.
+He stayed down the longest, and came up dead as well, but he had some Earth on his nose that Nanabush put on the Turtle's back.
+Because of his accomplishment, Nanabush told the muskrat he was blessed and his kind would always thrive in the land.

-Nanapush then took out his bow and again sang, and the turtle started to grow.
-It kept growing, and Nanapush sent out animals to try to get to the edge to see how long it had grown.
+Nanabush then took out his bow and again sang, and the turtle started to grow.
+It kept growing, and Nanabush sent out animals to try to get to the edge to see how long it had grown.
 First, he sent the bear, and the bear returned in two days saying he had reached the end.
 Next, he sent out the deer, who came back in two weeks saying he had reached the end.
 Finally, he sent the wolf, and the wolf never returned because the land had gotten so big.
-The Lenape claim that this is why the wolf howls, that it is really a call for their ancestor to come back home.
+Lenape tradition said wolves howl to call their ancestor back home.